Regraz/CBCE-wiki/mss-22.md

 MSS is an event of Community Beatmapping Contest Ecosystem (CBCE) project.
 Official Discord: https://discord.gg/fVgU9pA Join for news and updates!

-## Short Summary
+## Short Summary about Differences from 2021
 1. Two individual tracks: vocal and instrumental.
+(2021: only one track)
 2. Map any 1-minute drain time of the song within 72 hours of the weekend.
+(2021: 3-hour)
-3. No minimum number of contests required.
+3. No minimum number of contests required (this year total score calculation is optimized to mitigate impact from number of participants).
+(2021: 4 contests of highest scores)

 ## Contest Format